 This is a Now Page.
-Inspired by American entrepreneur Derek Sivers it tells you what and how I’m doing, right now.
+It tells you what and how I’m doing, right now.

 A Now Page is different to social media.
 It helps me give you a bigger picture about the projects I’m focused on, the things I’ve achieved, and what my goals are for the future.